hugomg/hexiom/readme.md

 [Page of the SAT competition with links to the solver websites](http://www.cril.univ-artois.fr/SAT11/)

-Some of the best preforming SAT solvers from last year if you waqnt to try them:
+Here are some of the best preforming SAT solvers from last year if you want to check them out:

 * [Glucose](http://www.lri.fr/~simon/?page=glucose) - [Source link](http://www.lri.fr/~simon/downloads/glucose-2-compet.tgz)
 * [Cryptominisat](http://www.msoos.org/cryptominisat2/) - [Source Link](https://gforge.inria.fr/frs/download.php/30138/cryptominisat-2.9.2.tar.gz)
 * [Lingeling](http://fmv.jku.at/lingeling/) - [Source Link](http://fmv.jku.at/lingeling/lingeling-587f-4882048-110513.tar.gz)

-As far as compiling goes, the solvers I linked to are all written in C or C++ and all of them come with easy to use makefiles or build scripts.
+As far as compiling goes, all the solvers I linked to are written in C or C++ and all of them come with an easy to use makefile or build script.